top of page

 (8 to 12 years)

-100. A sea creature made of papier mache
+100 A Swallow made of papier mache

 (5 to 7 years)